Chornobaivka Airfield: ruZZians Endless Walk on the Same Rake

 The Fifth Time at Chornobaivka Airfield

 The third destruction of equipment at the Chornobaivka airfield in Kherson didn’t close the story.
 The orcs dragged in more hardware again.
-In fact, the supposed “final” strike turned out to be the fourth hit on ruZZian metal.
+In fact, the supposed “final” strike turned out to be the fourth hit on russian metal.

 Our assumption that one more target gathering would happen at Chornobaivka became the fifth — and on March 18, that’s exactly what happened.